devmount/SongDrive/README.md

     }
     ```

+8. Create the first user in the Firebase console under Build > Authentification > Add user.
+After that you'll see the User UID in the table.
+Copy that UID, navigate to Build > Firestore Database > + Start collection.
+Input *users* as Collection ID and click Next.
+Insert the copied UID as Document ID and add the following fields to the document:
+    - `email` = string | *your email address*
+    - `name` = string | *your name*
+    - `role` = string | `admin`

-8. Now your app is ready to be launched.
+9. Now your app is ready to be launched.
 Either start the development server with hot reload at `localhost:8080` ...

     ```bash
     yarn serve
     ```

-9. ... or create an optimized production build with minification.
+10. ... or create an optimized production build with minification.
 All build files can be found in the `dist` directory.

     ```bash
     yarn build